Sanglorian/orcus/Orcus Classes and Powers - current.md

 **React to Ill Fortune:** If an ally within 5 misses with an attack, they can shift 1 as a free action.
 Your secondary ability is Intelligence.

 **React to Good Fortune:** If an ally within 5 makes a critical hit, choose an ally within 5.
-They get a +2 bonus on their next attack roll (if they use it before the end of your next turn).
+They get a +2 bonus on their next attack roll (if they use it before the end of their next turn).
 Your secondary ability is Strength.

 **React to Despair:** Allies within 5 gain a +1 bonus to their saving throws for every saving throw that they have failed in that turn.
 Your secondary ability is Charisma.